Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Ability to work in the team environment and has strong communication skills.
+Ability to work in teams and have an excellent ability to communicate.

 Education: